RDM3DC/realignerpreview/README_updated.md

 - See the [detailed documentation](ARPPiAGradientDescent_Documentation.md)
 - Review the code comments in the optimizer implementations

+### Removed configuration files

+Earlier revisions shipped with `dataset_schedule.json` and `training_config.json` for controlling dataset order and loader settings.
+These files are no longer used—parameters such as `CONTEXT_SCHEDULE` are now declared directly in the training scripts.
+The JSON files have therefore been removed.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.